orangci/notes/src/internet-etiquette.md

 +++
-title="Internet Etiquette"
+title = "Internet Etiquette"
-desc="Some basic laws of internet etiquette that not enough people follow." date="22.04.2025" edited="25.05.2025"
+desc = "Some basic laws of internet etiquette that not enough people follow." date = "2025-04-22" edited = "2025-05-25"
 +++

 This post was inspired by the [No Hello Club](https://nohello.club)[^1], [dontasktoask.com](https://dontasktoask.com),  [The XY Problem](https://xyproblem.info), and [Asking Smart Questions](http://www.catb.org/esr/faqs/smart-questions.html).
 Here I'll list some of the "laws" of internet etiquette that I try to follow.
 While you are under no obligation to follow them yourself, you would be doing yourself and everyone else a favour by doing so.